“Measurement is the first step that leads to control and, eventually, to improvement.”

 However, what differentiates one Marketing Mix Modeling provider from the other is the experience they have in transforming the raw data they have at hand to model the real consumer behavior that is becoming more and more complex.
 The thoroughness of this phase will depend on the experience of the agency in the client’s sector, the creativity of the agency, and also the experience across other industries as there is a lot of transferable knowledge from one industry to the other that could benefit the project under study.

 TIP 3: EVALUATE THE SOPHISTICATION OF THEIR MODELLING TECHNIQUES

 The modeling techniques used need to be up to speed with the complex media landscape and the changing consumer’s path to purchase.
 The world is not linear anymore so why would the modeling techniques that match the old world?

 Uncovering the complex relationships between the different touchpoints requires more sophisticated techniques like log-linear, nested modeling, pooled regression to name a few.
-So, make sure your MMM partner has the necessary mathematical skills and is comfortable using these techniques.
+So, make sure your Marketing Mix Modeling partner has the necessary mathematical skills and is comfortable using these techniques.